ukhsa-collaboration/covid19-app-system-public/doc/design/deployments.md

 Bubble Name|Description|
 ---|---|
-AppSystem|The main CTA functionality serving the COVID19 app and third party backend integrations|
+AppSystem| Backend services for the COVID-19 App, and for third-party integrations|
-Analytics|The analytics subsystem based on QuickSight|
+Analytics|Analytics data processing for the internal dashboard (based on Quicksight), the public dashboard (PubDash), and for exporting to other consumers |
-PublicDashboard|The website providing a dashboard view on the CTA system statistics|
+PublicDashboard|A web-based dashboard of charts showing Covid-19 App System statistics - accessible from the NHS COVID-19 public website |

 ## Functionality vs. Content

-The bubbles correspond too the implementation of different parts of the system and represent subsystems of functionality supporting features.
+The bubbles correspond to the implementation of different parts of the system and represent subsystems of functionality supporting features.

 In addition to the bubbles, there is a requirement for updates to the content of the system (i.e. configuration files, content served to the mobile clients etc.) individually and independently of the rest of the system.